EolnMsuk/DiscoBot/README.md

+# readme.py

+readme_content = """
-# DiscoBot: A Powerful Music Bot for Discord
+# SkipCord-Music: A Powerful Music Bot for Discord

-[cite_start]DiscoBot is a feature-rich, high-performance Discord music bot designed for a seamless listening experience[cite: 1]. [cite_start]It allows users to play music from multiple sources, manage an interactive queue, and save persistent playlists[cite: 1]. [cite_start]The bot features intuitive button controls, global hotkey support, and a fully asynchronous architecture for rock-solid stability[cite: 1].
+SkipCord-Music is a feature-rich, high-performance Discord music bot designed for a seamless listening experience.
+It allows users to play music from multiple sources, manage an interactive queue, and save persistent playlists.
+The bot features intuitive button controls, global hotkey support, and a fully asynchronous architecture for rock-solid stability.

 [Key Features](#-key-features) -> [Command List](#-command-list) -> [How to Setup](#️-setup--configuration)